Hunt, Henson, House

 Today, Carter County is known for its natural beauty, with scenic mountains, rivers, and forests attracting outdoor enthusiasts and tourists.
 The county has preserved its historical heritage with various museums, historic sites, and annual events that celebrate the region's culture and traditions.
 Additionally, the county continues to be an important center for agriculture, manufacturing, and healthcare in the region.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Carter County, Tennessee.
+This timeline provides a concise overview of the key events in the history of Carter County, Tennessee.